Table of Contents

 Website security affects more than just the code.
 Web hosting accounts, email accounts, passwords….

-Passwords are meant to provide a layer of protection in gaining access to a resource.
-This is a simple concept, and easy to implement.
-Many people are lax with utilizing this simple layer of protection on their site and though in all areas of their life.
+Passwords provide protection in gaining access to a resource.
+This is a simple concept and easy to implement.
+Many people are lax with utilizing this basic layer of protection on their site and in all areas of their life.

 Website security is a daily part of my job.
-As technology continues to change at lightning speed, outdated websites become more vulnerable.
+As technology changes at lightning speed, outdated websites become more vulnerable.
 More and more, people contact me to fix their hacked websites.
 An easy step to keep your website secure is simply using strong passwords.
-This little bit of effort can save you a TON of stress and complications later on.
+This little effort can save you a TON of stress and complications later on.

 What are website passwords?

-When I say “website password”, I am referring to any and all passwords associated with your web site.
+When I say “website passwords”, I refer to any and all passwords associated with your web site.

 This can include:

 - hosting control panel login (cPanel, for example)

 - FTP logins